List of LGBTQ-related cases in the United States Supreme Court: Doe v. Commonwealth's Attorney of Richmond (1976)

-Two gay men anonymously challenged Virginia's sodomy law, arguing that the law violated constitutional rights guaranteed by the First, the Fifth, the Eighth, and Fourteenth Amendments.
+Two gay men anonymously challenged Virginia's sodomy law, arguing that the law violated constitutional rights guaranteed by the First, Fifth, Eighth, and Fourteenth Amendments.
 In Doe v.
 Commonwealth's Attorney of Richmond, a three-judge panel on the Eastern District of Virginia ruled, by 2 to 1, that the statute was not unconstitutional.
 On March 29, 1976, the Supreme Court summarily affirmed the decision without oral argument or written decision.
 Justices Brennan, Thurgood Marshall, and John Paul Stevens noted that they would have set the case for full consideration.

 Bowers v.
 Hardwick (1986)

-An openly gay man challenged the sodomy law of Georgia based on an arrest he experienced in early July, 1982 in his home in Atlanta.
+An openly gay man challenged the sodomy law of Georgia based on an arrest he experienced in early July 1982 in his home in Atlanta.
 Michael Hardwick won this case in the Court of Appeals for the Eleventh Circuit.
 The Circuit Court reasoned that because the Supreme Court had found there to be constitutional rights to childrearing and education, procreation, marriage, contraception, and abortion, it was inevitable that there is a constitutional right to private, consensual sodomy as well.
 Mike Bowers, the Attorney General of Georgia, appealed to the Supreme Court.

 By five to four, the highest court overturned the 11th Circuit Court's decision in Bowers v.
 Hardwick.
 Justice Harry Blackmun, who in the previous case of Doe (see above) voted to uphold the Virginia ban on sodomy, now voted to strike down the Georgia ban, joining the three who dissented from Doe.
 Justice White wrote the majority opinion; Chief Justice Warren E. Burger and Lewis F. Powell wrote concurring opinions; also silently supporting the White opinion were William Rehnquist (soon to become the Chief Justice) and Sandra Day O'Connor.
 White used three modes of analysis in determining whether sodomy was constitutionally protected: 1) precedents dealing with childrearing and education, procreation, marriage, contraception, and abortion (as the 11th Circuit Court outlined), 2) the plausibility of finding that there is a fundamental right to engage in sodomy, and 3) rational basis review.
 White rejected Hardwick's claim with all three modes.